8 days / 7 nights

 Additional price for single occupancy: US$200 + 7% tax

-NOT INCLUDED International airfare, meals not specified in the itinerary, alcoholic beverages, trekking poles (mandatory!) -- or available for rent at US$30 plus 7% tax per pair --, personal equipment, gratuities and extras in hotels (telephone calls, laundry, room service)
+NOT INCLUDED International airfare, meals not specified in the itinerary, alcoholic beverages, trekking poles (mandatory!), personal equipment, gratuities and extras in hotels (telephone calls, laundry, room service)

 ...
 Long before human ingenuity and determination envisioned the Panama Canal as it is today... long before steam engines pulled the first trans-continental railroad across Panama... a vital and mysterious road laid of stone traversed this domain of defiance... a throughway that was the scenario of astounding human drama; where courage, greed and cruelty shaped the early history of the world's crossroads... el Camino Real.